ibexa/documentation-developer/docs/templating/layout/customize_storefront_layout.md

 ### Quick order

-You could modify the quick order page by changing its form, title or other elements.
+You can modify the quick order page by changing its form, title or other elements.

 Available Twigs: